Best Places to Live in Poland

 In conclusion, if you’re looking for a calm, peaceful life, Toruń is one of the best places to live in Poland.

-Cities and places you should avoid
+Polish cities and places you should avoid

 Big cities are usually not considered very safe to live in, not just in Poland but worldwide.
 Some districts of Warsaw, Praga in particular, are said to have higher rates of petty crime, mostly during the night and mainly aimed at children and women.
 Yet, most of these rumours about Warsaw are disproved by people who have or currently live there.
 They claim that Praga is perfectly safe, apart from a few specific areas.